tom-metherell/Mice.jl/docs/src/index.md

     Users should upgrade immediately and recompute affected outputs.

-    For more information see [the relevant Github issue](https://github.com/tom-metherell/Mice.jl/issues/28/).
+    For more information see [the relevant GitHub issue](https://github.com/tom-metherell/Mice.jl/issues/28/).

 If you want to learn more about multiple imputation, this is not the guide for you.
 Instead, I recommend consulting ["Flexible Imputation of Missing Data"](https://stefvanbuuren.name/fimd/) by Stef van Buuren (ed.) [van_buuren_flexible_2018](@cite).